-The interdisciplinary Hagfors Center is designed to foster intersections among areas of study, support active learning, and connect the College to the community.
+The interdisciplinary Hagfors Center is designed to foster intersections among areas of study, support active learning, and connect the University to the community.
 As such, the new building embodies Augsburg’s commitment to student learning, urban placemaking, and thoughtful stewardship.

 The center is designed for learning experiences.
 Classrooms and labs are configurable to support experiential learning as well other teaching and learning formats.

 Casual learning spaces foster interdisciplinary and collaborative learning in common areas.

 Exterior spaces – the south lawn, east terraces, community gardens – create outdoor teaching environments and opportunities for community learning.

 The location for the Hagfors Center was strategically selected to open up the green space on campus.